ankitmudunuri/mhacks16/README.md

+# Communicate.AI
-# Using Computer Vision and AI to Overcome Language Barriers in real time
+## Using Computer Vision and AI to Overcome Language Barriers in real time

 _By Arnav Deol, James Ashworth, Ankit Mudunuri, Joseph Khalaf_